 How long will it take to essentially make a gluten free kitchen?

 It is not a quick task and you need to set aside a few hours to clean the area thoroughly of all potential gluten sources.
-I cannot put a actual time on it as it will depend on size of kitchen, number of store pantry cupboards etc. Unless you live on your own it would be better to share the job with another member of your household or close responsible and sensible friend to share the load.
-Get him or her to read some of the pages on this site about what Celiac Disease and why it it is necessary to carry out task.
+I cannot put a actual time on it as it will depend on size of kitchen, number of store pantry cupboards etc. Unless you live on your own it would be better to share the job with another member of your household or a close and responsible friend to share the load.

 What Are The 100% Gluten Free Kitchen Essentials